Ever wondered what people think of your recruitment website?

 If you have any concerns about the layout, content or look of your website, it makes eminent sense to get an unbiased review done by a creative professional.
 You may discover you need nothing doing to your site at all.
 Alternatively, you might need to ask your Webmaster to make a few minor tweaks here and there - maybe to the typeface, layout, positioning of certain elements and the menu bar.
 Or perhaps you'll need to consider an overhaul, but still be able to use a lot of the information that's already there on the site.

-It will probably cost less than you think
+It will likely cost less than you think

 Ah!
 The age old question - how much?
 It depends on the size of your existing site, but I'm confident it will cost less than you might imagine.
 And, for your one-off fee, you'll receive an impartial 'initial impression' website review covering content, user-friendliness and navigation consisting of a report that starts with my first impression observations and goes on to review each one of your menu/navigation bar pages individually.
 Then at the end of the document you'll get a summary giving my overall thoughts and recommendations